 At its core, smart manufacturing is about eliminating waste and maximizing the productivity of every asset in the factory.

-• Performance: Real-time analytics and AI-driven optimization ensure that machines are always running at their optimal speed.
+- Performance: Real-time analytics and AI-driven optimization ensure machines always run at optimal speed.

-• Quality: In-line quality control using AI-powered vision systems can detect defects in real-time, drastically reducing scrap, rework, and the number of defective products that reach the customer.
+- Quality: In-line quality control using AI-powered vision systems can detect defects in real time, drastically reducing scrap, rework, and the number of defective products reaching the customer.

 The Dawn of Mass Customization and Agility